melisnv/python-data-science-ml-tensorflow-dl/README.md

 *project 9:* This dataset contains house sale prices for King County, which includes Seattle.
 Project for evaluating simple regression models.

+*project 10:* Working with the previous cancer diagnostic dataset in deep learning, building models, dropout and early stopping(callbacks).